graylog-labs/graylog-plugin-slack/README.md

 ## Usage

+### For Slack:

 #### Step 1: Create Slack Incoming Webhook

 Create a new Slack Incoming Webhook (https://<organization>.slack.com/services/new/incoming-webhook) and copy the URL it will present to you.
 It will ask you to select a Slack channel but you can override it in the plugin configuration later.

+### For Mattermost:

+#### Step 1: Create Mattermost Incoming Webhook

+Enable Webhooks in general and create an incoming Webhook for Graylog as described in the [Mattermost docs](http://docs.mattermost.com/developer/webhooks-incoming.html).

 #### Step 2: Create alarm callback or message output